Jonaunk/Jonaunk/README.md

 ## 🧩 COO & Backend Engineer at **Append**

 I spend most of my time building backend systems that are practical, scalable, and clear enough to grow without becoming chaotic.
-Most of my work involves **.NET**, **Node.js**, and **SQL Server**, but what interests me goes beyond the tools themselves.
+Most of my hands-on work involves **.NET**, **Node.js**, and **SQL Server**, but what interests me goes beyond the stack itself.

+> **I’m interested in how ideas become architecture** —
-I’m drawn to the moment when an idea starts turning into architecture — when a problem stops being abstract and becomes shapeable, designable, and eventually real.
+> how an abstract problem turns into something shapeable, designable, and eventually reliable.

 ---

-## 🛠️ What I’m working on
+## 🛠️ What I’m building

-At Append, I’m helping shape:
+At Append, I work on defining and strengthening:

-- our internal service layer
+- the internal service layer
-- our Identity system
+- the Identity system
-- and the foundations for the SaaS platforms we’re building
+- and the core foundations behind our upcoming SaaS platforms

-My role sits between engineering and long-term thinking:
+My role moves between engineering and strategic thinking —
-understanding what we need today, what we might need in a year, and how to design something that can support both without forcing premature complexity.
+understanding what we need now, what we’ll need later,
+and how to design something that supports both without premature complexity.

 ---

-## 🎛️ How I think about systems
+## 🎛️ How I approach systems

+I pay close attention to:

+- how systems age
-I pay close attention to how systems age, how teams interact with the structures they inherit, and how early decisions influence flexibility years later.
+- how teams interact with what they inherit
+- how early decisions can determine future flexibility
+- and where complexity truly comes from

-I enjoy the parts of software people rarely see:
+I enjoy the invisible parts of software:
-the boundaries, the flows, the quiet pieces of logic that hold everything together under pressure.
+the boundaries, the flows, the constraints and affordances that hold everything together when things scale.

-I value thoughtful engineering — not just clean code, but code that *understands* what it’s trying to solve.
-To me, good systems feel intentional: the result of awareness, not habit.
+> **Good systems feel intentional.**
+> Not rigid, not chaotic — just well-designed paths that keep evolving when needed.

 ---

-## 🎨 Structure *and* creativity
+## 🎨 Structure + creativity

+Structure matters to me.
-Creativity matters to me as much as structure.
+Creativity matters to me just as much.

-Some of the best solutions come from:
+Some of the best decisions come from:

-- rethinking assumptions
+- challenging assumptions
-- exploring unconventional ideas
+- exploring unconventional approaches
 - or discovering a simpler path that wasn’t obvious at first

-I see engineering as a mix of reasoning, intuition, and the willingness to redesign when context changes.
+I see engineering as a blend of reasoning, intuition, and adaptability —
+the willingness to redesign when the context changes, instead of forcing old patterns to fit new realities.

 ---

 ## 🚧 Current focus

-Right now my work centers on backend and platform architecture — building foundations that will support Append as it scales, balancing stability with innovation.
+Right now, my work centers on backend and platform architecture — building foundations that guide how Append will scale technically, without fossilizing too early.

+> **Good architecture isn’t static.**
-Good architecture isn’t rigid; it adapts when it needs to, while protecting what should remain stable.
+> It adapts when it must, and protects what should remain stable.

 ### 🧱 **Designing structures, not patches**
-…but always open to new ideas when they make the system stronger.
+…but always open to new ideas when they genuinely strengthen the system.

 ---